timemate/toggl-sync/README.md

 # toggl-sync
-A tool for syncing toggl time reports with Jira
+A tool for syncing toggl time entries with Jira